ilinsky/xpath2.js/README.md

 #### Query a document with namespace resolver
 Evaluating expressions over documents that specify namespaces requires *namespace resolver* to be provided with the query.
+Take a note that namespace resolver is there to resolve prefixes found in XPath expressions, thus making use of prefixes in expressions scoped to the query, and not to the document.

 > A namespace resolver is a function that takes single argument String *prefix* and returns a namespace uri for it.

-Exception `XPST0081` will any of the prefixes used in expression are left unresolved.
+Exception `XPST0081` will be thrown, should any of the prefixes used in expression are left unresolved.
 ```js
 const xpath = require("xpath.js");
 const xmldom = require("xmldom");